shadwickyoung/GettingToKnow/README.md

 **From your peers (outside the team)**

 - Keeping everyone looped in.
 Breaking down silos.
 Sharing visions and aligning on common goals.
 Working together for the same outcome.
+Being both considerate and logical.

 **What's your favorite baked good? **